When a child has cancer, sometimes a simple text can mean the world

 “I remember not allowing anyone’s help or handouts, until one family said, ‘Please allow us to help you.
 It’s our reward and blessing knowing we did something for you,’” said Aiden’s mom, Gena Johnson.
 “At that moment, we recognized that allowing people to assist with something, whether big or small, is as important to the person doing the task as it is to the person who needs the task done.
 Allow people to be a blessing to you.”

-Let the person know they are not alone.
-And point out that no response is needed.
+Let them know they are not alone and that no response is needed.

 Don’t forget to check in with your friend or loved one weeks and months later.
 The first few weeks after a diagnosis are survival mode.
 Then the emotional toll sets in.
 That’s when the family will need a strong support system.
 Check in often, even if it’s just to say you are thinking about them.